 Women & Work is a love letter from Lucero to their hometown, Memphis, Tennessee.
 “Having a band in Memphis puts you in a tradition”, says Lucero frontman Ben Nichols.
 “We started at punk rock shows, not necessarily playing punk rock, but coming from the outside, from a bohemian place.”

 The bohemian tradition is just as strong in Memphis as the city’s series of international hits.
 The popularity of Sun, Stax, Elvis, and Al Green doesn’t diminish the influence of the blues, Jim Dickinson, and Alex Chilton.
-The bridge between the shadows and the spotlight . . . → Read More: Lucero – Women & Work
+The bridge . . . → Read More: Lucero – Women & Work

 Hallelujah The Hills featuring Rockstar Aimz